ABOUT THE AUTHOR

 After some years my time with the Dzogchen Community came to an end.
 Gradually leaving the Dharma behind I returned to the UK to study something different.
 During the 1980’s my new path took me through psychoanalytic psychotherapy, Jungian Analysis and finally arrived at what I now call a ‘contemplative perspective’ which draws together what for me is the best of the depth psychologies with Buddhist insights and mindfulness skills.
 However, towards the end of this long period of training Norbu Rinpoche began to appear in my dreams and I was drawn back into his community again.
 Meeting him I apologised for my years of absence and my using the teaching to gain an identity rather than see through it, he just laughed and said, “Everyone does that”.
 This was the beginning of my second go at the Dharma.

 Since then I have been a Director of Training at the Centre for Transpersonal Psychology in London, a founder of the Forum For Contemplative Studies, a member of the Bath Analytic Network and a founder of The Bath and Bristol Mindfulness Courses.
 And in 2009 I completed an MA in Buddhist studies - my favourite piece of education so far.
-I have also edited/written several books including 'Nothing To Lose, Psychotherapy, Buddhism and Living Life’, published by Continuum in 2005, and 'Why Can’t I Meditate?
-How to get your mindfulness practice on track', published by Piatkus in 2015 and Tarcher in the USA in 2016.
+I have also edited/written several books including 'Nothing To Lose, Psychotherapy, Buddhism and Living Life’, published by Continuum in 2005, 'Why Can’t I Meditate?
+How to get your mindfulness practice on track', published by Piatkus in 2015 and Tarcher in the USA in 2016, and just this year,'Present with Suffering.
+Being with the ThingsThat Hurt', published by Confer.
 Presently, I continue writing and lecturing, provide psychotherapy and supervision and also teach mindfulness and Buddhist studies.
 Finally, during the last year or so, I have been one of the Dharma teachers at the Sharpham Barn Retreats.
-And right now I am working on two book commissions for Confer and Mud Pie Books.
+And right now I am working on a further commissions for Mud Pie Books.

 After returning to the Dzogchen Community, in 2005 I attended my first retreat with Tsoknyi Rinpoche.
 Having only really studied with Norbu Rinpoche I was anxious at first that his presentation of the Dzogchen teachings would in some way contradict or confuse what I had already learnt but as it turned out the combination was perfectly complimentary.
 While Norbu Rinpoche had educated me in the breadth and depth of the tradition, giving me a wide understanding, in Tsoknyi Rinpoche I discovered an accomplished meditation instructor - his particular skill being showing us, his students, the nature of mind, how to stabilise our practice and gain confidence in what we had found… I have attended his retreats ever since.